mimblewimble/docs/docs/wiki/introduction/mimblewimble/ecc.md

 # Elliptic Curve Cryptography

 Mimblewimble relies entirely on Elliptic-curve cryptography (ECC), an approach to public-key cryptography.
 Put simply, given an algebraic curve of the form `y^2 = x^3 + ax + b`, pairs of private and public keys can be derived.
-Picking a private key and computing its correspnding public key is trivial, but the reverse operation `public key -> private key` is called the *discrete logarithm problem*, and is considered to be computationally infeasible.
+Picking a private key and computing its corresponding public key is trivial, but the reverse operation `public key -> private key` is called the *discrete logarithm problem*, and is considered to be computationally infeasible.

 Let's review the basics.